thathurtabit/nasa-fe/README.md

 - ReactTransitionGroup seems to want to transition everything all of the time (a little annoying)
 - Given more time, pagination would be good to use at some point (while still lazy loading)

+## Deployment

+- For the task I've set up an AWS S3 bucket, CloudFront and Route 53 hosting solution.
+- It uses CircleCI to run tests before deploying to AWS

 ## Available Scripts

 In the project directory, you can run: